Your strategy is sound. Your organisation isn’t ready for it.

 1. The strategy has been communicated, but not embraced

-But if you ask three managers tomorrow what the strategy specifically means for their teams, in their own words, you will probably receive three different answers.
-Or none at all.
+A meeting has been organised, the presentation has been shared, and everyone has seen the slides.
+But if you ask three managers tomorrow what the strategy actually means for their team, in their own words, you’ll probably get three different answers.
+Or no answer at all.

 2. Resistance is visible, but not leveraged